-- 41) Jane is a top-level executive and is very rich.
-Jane just ordered a car only to be told that she will have to wait three weeks for it to be delivered.
-Which of the following statements is true? - A) The car is not a scarce good. - B) The car is a scarce good. - C) Because Jane has unlimited funds, she incurs no opportunity cost in buying the car. - D) Jane paid too much for a car that wasn't ready on time.
+- 41) David has just ordered a smartphone only to be told that she will have to wait one month for it to be delivered.
+Which of the following statements is TRUE?

+- A) The smartphone is not a scarce good.

+- B) The smartphone is an economic good.

+- C) The smartphone is human capital.

+- D) The smartphone is an intangible good.